LiasCode/pranx/README.md

 #### meta.ts

-Export the function that generate the head metadata for the output html
+Export the function that generate the head metadata for the page

 Example:

-`pages/blog/meta.tsx`
+`pages/meta.tsx`

 ```tsx
 import type { MetaFunction } from "pranx";